 The proposed development lies outside Amersfoort, and the site's immediate surroundings are mainly agricultural lands.
-The closest residential community is the Farm Schurvepoort relocation area, i.e., the relocated community established when Majuba was developed.
+The closest residential community is located on farm Schurvepoort, approximately 100m away.
+This relocated community was established when Majuba was developed and shares a property boundary with the Renewstable® Qhakaza project site.
 Other residential areas are more than 5km away, as detailed in Table 6 below.